Spontaneous mass generation and chiral symmetry breaking in a lattice Nambu-Jona-Lasinio model: Introduction

 \section{Introduction}

-In quantum chromodynamics (QCD), the masses of the quarks are believed to be generated by the interaction between the quarks and the gauge bosons, accompanied by the breakdown of the chirality of the quarks.
-Since the chiral symmetry is continuous, the so-called Nambu-Goldstone bosons are expected to appear \cite{Nambu,Goldstone,GSW}.
-In order to deal with the chiral symmetry breaking, Nambu and Jona-Lasino \cite{NJL,NJL2} proposed a fermion model with an effective four-fermion interaction which is induced by the original fermion-boson interaction, by relying on an interesting analogy to Bardeen-Cooper-Schrieffer (BCS) \cite{BCS} theory for superconductivity.
-Nowadays, it is called Nambu-Jona-Lasino (NJL) model \cite{Hatsuda}, which has the chiral symmetry for the fermions.
+The strongly interacting elementary particles have been historically called hadrons, which nowadays are thought to be the bound states of quarks.
+One of the main goals of particle physics is to explain the properties of hadrons by starting from quantum chromodynamics (QCD), which describes the dynamics of quarks and gluons (gauge bosons).
+The masses of the {hadrons} are believed to be generated by the interaction between the quarks and the gluons, accompanied by the breakdown of the chirality of the massless quarks.
+Since the chiral symmetry is continuous, the so-called Nambu--Goldstone bosons are expected to appear \cite{Nambu,Goldstone,GSW}.
+These massless bosons are thought to be the mesons such as the $\pi$-meson, since the pion exhibits the very small experimental mass compared to other hadrons.

+In order to deal with the chiral symmetry breaking, Nambu and Jona-Lasinio \cite{NJL,NJL2} proposed a fermion model with an effective four-fermion interaction which is induced by the original fermion-boson interaction, by relying on an interesting analogy to Bardeen--Cooper--Schrieffer (BCS) \cite{BCS} theory for superconductivity.
+Nowadays, it is called Nambu--Jona-Lasinio (NJL) model \cite{Hatsuda}, which has the chiral symmetry for the fermions.

 Since mathematically rigorous results are still rare for QCD, we should remark that Salmhofer and Seiler \cite{SS1,SS2} proved the chiral symmetry breaking for staggered lattice fermions \cite{Susskind,BRSKJSS} coupled to gauge fields in the strong coupling limit for the gauge fields.
 Although their results are restricted to the strong coupling limit, their proof shows that the effective four-fermion interactions play a crucial role for the emergence of the symmetry breaking states as Nambu pointed out \cite{Nambu}.

 On the other hand, in condensed matter physics, a strong two-body fermion interaction such as Coulomb interactions is well known to induce a metal-insulator transition, which is called Mott transition.
 Namely, due to the strong interaction, there appears a mass gap above the Fermi level.
 In a mathematically rigorous manner, Lemberger and Macris~\cite{LM} dealt with a fermion model with a strong repulsive Coulomb interaction and proved the existence of a charge long-range order for a certain range of non-zero temperatures in the dimensions $\nu \ge 2$ by using the Peierls argument.
 Their results stimulated studies of fermion systems.
 Actually, the cluster expansion method developed by Kennedy and Tasaki \cite{KennedyTasaki} was extended to fermion systems \cite{DFF1, DFF2, Ueltschi, FBU}.
 Unfortunately, the method suffers from the fermion sign problem for treating the ground states.